Quick-Start Guide

 to your contract’s TOML file.
 Run the command below in your contract’s directory:

-$ cargo add --optional cw-orch
+cargo add cw-orch

 Alternatively, you can add it manually in your Cargo.toml